LDAWG-a11y/a11yWebApp/src/guides/wait-theres-more-than-one-type-of-pdf-pdf-standards-and-how-they-differ-in-terms-of-accessibility.md

 ---
 title: Wait, there's more than one type of PDF?
 PDF standards and how they differ in terms of accessibility.
-summary: This article explains how to make an accessible PDF file
+summary: This article explains how to make an accessible PDF file, the different types of standards of PDF files, and how you should approach using PDF overall.
 author: hallen
 date: 2023-01-23
-toc: false
+toc: true
 tags:
   - PDF
   - Accessible Documents